 The Penfield Town Board passed a resolution to create the Penfield Energy and Environment Advisory Committee on January 6, 2010.
-The group held its first meeting in February 2010; since then it has continued to meet on the fourth Wednesday of the month.
+The group held its first meeting in February 2010; since then it has continued to meet regularly.

 The purpose of the advisory committee is to build on the work the Town has done to lower its energy consumption and costs to taxpayers and to promote responsible stewardship of the environment by the Town and its residents.
 Areas of focus include public education and awareness, environmental stewardship, reduced energy consumption, use of natural landscapes and gardens, and recycling.

 The committee consists of residents who have interests and expertise in these areas.

 Members serve for a one-year term (January 1 through December 31).